Kozea/Radicale/about.md

 pre-configured to work out-of-the-box.

 Radicale is written in Python.
-It runs on most of the UNIX-like platforms (Linux, *BSD, MacOS X) and Windows.
+It runs on most of the UNIX-like platforms (Linux, *BSD, macOS) and Windows.
 It is free and open-source software.

 ## What Radicale Will Never Be